 During the 2020 presidential campaign, Biden listed progressive tax reform among his top priorities.
 His intention is to make corporations and the wealthy pay their “fair share” of taxes while providing relief for working class families.

-The Made in America Tax Plan will raise taxes for individuals earning over $400,000 and create tax credits for low- and middle-income families.
+The Biden tax plan will raise taxes for individuals earning over $400,000 and create tax credits for low- and middle-income families.
 Biden’s tax reform aims to reverse tax cuts made by the 2017 Trump tax plan, and expand or create tax credits for childcare, elderly care and first-homebuyers, as well as extend tax benefits to working families saving for retirement.

 More information about Biden’s individual tax proposals will become available in upcoming weeks when the American Families Plan will be presented.
 Individual tax increases are expected to fund individual and caregiving programs.